 I feel like this is one of the things you will struggle the most with because it’s hard to pick and choose what to do.
-But there’s so many factors like distance, fatigue, and of course, picking what everyone will enjoy if you’re traveling with others.
+But there are so many factors like distance, fatigue, and of course, picking what everyone will enjoy if you’re traveling with others.

 If You Want to Sightsee

-I know people tend to not look like tourist but trust me, use the tour buses you see around.
-Usually you can easily get a deal out of them.
-The one my family went with was really cheap because we kept talking to the guy and he gave us a good deal plus ferry tickets for the Statue of Liberty.
+I know people tend to not look like a tourist but trust me, use the tour buses you see around.
+Usually, you can easily get a deal out of them.
+The one my family went with was really cheap because we kept talking to the guy.
+He gave us a good deal plus ferry tickets for the Statue of Liberty.
 A lot of these have direct stops at all the big landmarks so it’s easy to hop on and go.
-At some point we just used it as our transportation to completely different places since we had already payed for it.
+At some point, we just used it as our transportation to completely different places since we had already paid for it.
 It worked out!

 You Have to Go with the Flow

 The key to getting a city done in a short amount of time is to realize that you can’t do everything.
 Trips are frustrating enough when you have itineraries and things planned.
 The best advice I can give you for doing a city, especially New York, is to just roll with it.
-On my second day I found myself down by Wall Street but really wanted to check out Central Park but it just wasn’t going to happen.
-But my family had a free ferry ride to the Statue of Liberty so we ended up doing that and it was amazing!
+On my second day, I found myself down by Wall Street but really wanted to check out Central Park.
+But it just wasn’t going to happen.
+But my family had a free ferry ride to the Statue of Liberty and it was amazing!
 Just remind yourself that you are in a new city and that in itself is pretty great.
 Always anticipate the worst but go with it like it is the best.

 What are your tips whenever you’re doing a short trip?